+The period of validity of successfully completed interim examinations is:

+10 years

-- 1. The period of validity of successfully completed component tests is 10 years.
-This includes the students from cohort 2018-2019.
-The Examination Board may extend this term. - 2.
-In the event of special circumstances as referred to in the Profiling Fund Scheme, the period of validity of interim examinations will as a minimum be extended by the duration of the support granted on the basis of that scheme. - 3.
+The Examination Board may extend this term.

+- 2. In the event of special circumstances as referred to in the Profiling Fund Scheme, the period of validity of interim examinations will as a minimum be extended by the duration of the support granted on the basis of that scheme. - 3.
 If the study programme has been substantially altered, details on how this term will be restricted can be stated below, whether in the form of a written decision issued to a student or incorporation in the Teaching and Examination Regulations, if it applies to the entire cohort.

-Article 30 Final paper - Knowledge bank
+Article 28 Final paper - Knowledge bank